 Atlas Orthogonal is a specialized chiropractic technique and system.
-Straight chiropractors and mixed chiropractors whose philosophies lean towards a more straight style primarily use this system.
+It is a system that straight chiropractors and mixed chiropractors whose philosophies lean towards a more straight style primarily use.
 Atlas Orthogonal is a system that allows balance to be restored in the body so that the body can heal itself.
 It falls under the philosophy of straight chiropractic, which stresses “vitalism, “innate intelligence” and spinal adjustments, considering “vertebral subluxations” to be the cause of all disease.”
-This is unlike mixed chiropractic, a style which mixes both traditional, straight chiropractic methods with a broader range of healing methods.¹
+Unlike mixed chiropractic, a style which mixes both traditional, straight chiropractic methods with a broader range of healing methods.1

-Atlas Orthogonists are Doctors of Chiropractic (DC) with over 6 years of education.
-In addition, they also have specialized training in not only light-force methods of adjusting the spine, but extra education in using the orthogonal percussion instrument.
-This instrument is safe and painless as it requires no direct manipulation or invasive surgery.
-Atlas Orthogonists first use the instrument to determine the extent of the vertebral misalignment.
-Then they use the brief vibration of sound to restore the atlas vertebra to its optimal position.
-Its goal is to restore “body balance without forceful movements or twisting of the neck or back”.² The instrument is used to achieve this goal by reducing cervical spine misalignment and the related symptomology from spinal misalignment.
-It is even common for patients to not believe that they have received adjustment from the instrument until they notice the improvement in function and relief of discomfort.³
+Atlas Orthogonists are Doctors of Chiropractic (DC), with over 6 years of education, as well as specialized training in not only light-force methods of adjusting the spine, but extra education in using the orthogonal percussion instrument.
+This instrument is safe and painless, as it requires no direct manipulation or invasive surgery.
+The instrument is first used to determine the extent of the vertebral misalignment and then the brief vibration of sound is used to restore the atlas vertebra to its optimal position.
+Its goal is to restore “body balance without forceful movements or twisting of the neck or back”.2 The instrument is used to achieve this goal by reducing cervical spine misalignment and the related symptomology from spinal misalignment.
+It is even common for patients to not believe that they have received adjustment from the instrument until they notice the improvement in function and relief of discomfort.3

-The inventor of the Atlas Orthogonal Procedure was Dr. Roy Sweat.
-He devised a method of using a “percussion wave, which is a vibration to re-position the atlas vertebra”.
+The inventor of the Atlas Orthogonal Procedure was Dr. Roy Sweat, and he devised a method of using a “percussion wave, which is a vibration to re-position the atlas vertebra”.
 He believed that less force was needed to align the spine.4

 How Misalignment Happens

-The atlas vertebra in the body is positioned right under the head.
-At only a weight of 2 ounces, it is meant to carry that 9+ pound weight of the head.
+The atlas vertebra in the body is positioned right under the head, and it, at only a weight of 2 ounces, is meant to carry that 9+ pound weight of the head.
 If the atlas is doing its job, it supports the weight of the head in the orthogonal (neutral) position.
 The head and atlas vertebra should be squared and aligned with the head, as misalignment creates complications.

-If there is misalignment, such as from stress, strain, or trauma, whether from a fall, accident, or even lifting or sleeping incorrectly, the body will try to compensate.
+If there is misalignment, such as from stress, strain, or trauma; whether from a fall, accident, or even lifting or sleeping incorrectly, the body will try to compensate.
 The spine tries to adapt to keep the head over the feet, but then it can become misaligned.
 When this happens, muscles contract and one leg can even appear shorter than the other.
 Nerve pressure and inflammation can follow, and this leads to headaches, facial, and neck pain.
-Complications caused by misalignment might lead to a worsening physical and mental condition for the patient.
-Eventually, this can leave them in a state far worse than that of having just spinal misalignment.5
+Complications caused by misalignment might lead to a worsening physical and mental condition for the patient, eventually leaving them in a state far worse than that of having just spinal misalignment.5

 What to Expect in Treatment